SquilliamX/Smart-Contract-Lottery-2024/notes.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## How to interact with deployed contracts from the command line:
+## How to interact with deployed contracts from the command line Notes:

 After you deploy a contract, you can interact with it: